birkskyum/maplibre-gl-draw2/ISSUE_TEMPLATE.md

  - Include a link to a minimal demonstration of the bug.
 We recommend using https://jsbin.com
  - Ensure you can reproduce the bug using the latest release.
  - Check the console for relevant errors and warnings
  - Only post to report a bug or request a feature.
-Direct all other questions to https://stackoverflow.com/questions/tagged/mapbox-gl-draw
+Direct all other questions to https://stackoverflow.com/questions/tagged/maplibre-gl-draw

 -->

 **mapbox-gl-js version**:
-**mapbox-gl-draw version**:
+**maplibre-gl-draw version**:

 ### Steps to Trigger Behavior